"What are birth control pills and how do they work?

-Human immunodeficiency virus (HIV)/Hepatitis C virus (HCV) protease inhibitors and non-nucleoside reverse transcriptase inhibitors: Significant changes (increase or decrease) in the plasma concentrations of estrogen and progestin have been noted in some cases of co-administration with HTV/HCV protease inhibitors or with non-nucleoside reverse transcriptase inhibitors.
+Significant changes (increase or decrease) in the plasma concentrations of estrogen and progestin have been noted in some cases of co-administration with HIV/HCV protease inhibitors or with non-nucleoside reverse transcriptase inhibitors.

 COCs containing EE may inhibit the metabolism of other compounds.
 COCs have been shown to significantly decrease plasma concentrations of lamotrigine, likely due to induction of lamotrigine glucuronidation.
 This may reduce seizure control; therefore, dosage adjustments of lamotrigine may be necessary.
 Consult the labeling of the concurrently-used drug to obtain further information about interactions with COCs or the potential for enzyme alterations.

 COCs Increasing the Plasma Concentrations of CYP450 Enzymes